LemnLabs/polymarket-copy-trading-Parz1val/README.md

 **High-Frequency Whale Replication Tool**

-This is a specialized execution engine designed to mirror the trading activity of **Parz1vaI** (`0xB10047d6a254B2EbB306D7a7D13Bf59171AB6461`) on Polymarket.
+This is a specialized execution engine designed to mirror the trading activity of **0x8dxd** (`0x63CE342161250D705dC0b16dF89036C8E5F9Ba9a`) on Polymarket.
 It provides institutional-grade infrastructure for traders seeking to automate their exposure to high-conviction whale movements.
+Also supports other whale traders activity on polymarket.

 ## Core Functionality